NTasev/skillo-automation-project/testcases/NewPostTestCases.md

 Expected Result:

-Inline validation or server error appears: “Please enter a caption”.
+- Form shows error message: “Please enter a caption”.

-Post is not created.
+- Post is not created.

 Actual Result:

-Form shows error message; The user is still in the new post page form.
+- Form shows error message; The user is still in the new post page form.